futakw/starter-academic/content/publication/3_WACV2023CLoser/index.md

 ---
-title: "[WACV'23] Closer Look at the Transferability of Adversarial Examples:
-How They Fool Different Models Differently"
+title: "Closer Look at the Transferability of Adversarial Examples: How They Fool Different Models Differently"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here